 In her book, No Sweat: How the Simple Science of Motivation Can Bring You a Lifetime of Fitness, Michelle Segar, PhD reveals how to make an exercise habit that lasts.
-She says that choosing the right motivation and activity can make exercise go from a “should do” or a chore into a “want to do” or a gift we give ourselves.
+She says that choosing the right motivation and activity can make exercise go from a “should do” or a chore into a “want to do” or a gift we treat ourselves with.

 But I Hate to Exercise!

-As I said, many women have very negative associations with exercise.
-Many of my female clients will tell me that they don’t like to exercise.
-Exercise is like a four letter word that happens to be spelled with eight.
+As I said, many people have very negative associations with exercise.
+Many of my clients are adamant that they don’t like to exercise.

-This question gives women permission to think about physical activity in a whole new way-- because it actually isn’t new to them after all.
+This question gives them permission to think about physical activity in a whole new way-- because it actually isn’t new to them after all.

 Many of my clients realize that they do like to move their bodies.
 They just have to think back and remember loving to jump on the trampoline, ride their bikes, or dance.

 For me, it’s all about roller skating.
-I get positively gleeful when my daughter has a birthday party to go to at the local roller rink.
-I will leave all the other moms to talk rink side.
+I get positively gleeful when my daughter’s invited to a birthday party at the local roller rink.
+I leave all the other moms to talk rink side.
 I’m out there with my skates on, lapping all the girls, wind whipping my hair, and pretending to chaperone.

-So, if you want to make an exercise habit that you love, I ask you,
+So, if you want to make an exercise habit that you love, ask yourself,

-“What did you do for fun to move your body when you were 10 years old?”
+“What did I do for fun to move my body when I was 10 years old?”

-In my blog post Eat What You Love, I talk about making sure to eat lots of healthy foods that you love.
-Because when it comes down to it, that's what you will end up eating.
+In my blog post Eat What You Love, I talk about making sure to eat lots of (healthy) foods that you love.
+Because when it comes down to it, that's what you will end up eating anyway.

-It's important to include the Enjoy Yourself More mentality in both the way you approach food and activity when it comes to weight loss.
+It's important to include the Enjoy Yourself More mentality in both the way you approach food and activity when it comes to health and weight loss.

-It's the beginning of January.
-I love the promise of a big, wide open year in front of me.
+When it’s the beginning of January, I love the promise of a big, wide open year in front of me.
 I love the season of New Year’s resolutions and goals.
 It’s a time where anything seems possible.
 I love dreaming big dreams and moving towards them.

 I know I am not alone in this.
 There are 323,999,999 other Americans making weight loss and fitness resolutions this time of year.
 (Yes, that leaves one American who has it all figured out.
 We won’t hate.
 We won’t hate--Just keep repeating that.)

-For those of you who worry about your follow-through on your weight loss resolution, Enjoying Yourself More can make all the difference in achieving your goal.
+For those of you who worry about your follow-through on your health and weight loss resolutions, Making Small Habits and Enjoying Yourself More can make all the difference in achieving your goals.

-Remember to set up your goals so that you “run towards the postive” rather than forcing yourself to do them.
-Use the Action Guide below, and this year you may finally achieve your exercise resolution.
+Remember to set up your goals so that you “run towards the positive” rather than forcing yourself to do them.
+This year you may finally achieve your exercise resolution.